-Uttarkashi Tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors
+Uttarkashi tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors

 New Delhi, Nov 16 (PTI) The workers trapped in the collapsed under-construction tunnel in Uttarakhand would need both physical and mental rehabilitation upon being rescued, doctors advised.

-A total of 40 workers are trapped in the under-construction tunnel on the Char Dham route that collapsed four days ago.
+The operation to rescue 40 workers trapped in the under-construction tunnel on the Char Dham route entered the fifth day on Thursday.

 The labourers are safe, and oxygen, electricity, medicines, food items and water are being constantly supplied to them through pipes, officials said on Wednesday.